Media Loan Policies and Procedures

 If items and/or parts are missing when a borrower returns equipment, every attempt is made to notify the borrower.
 The borrower will be charged the replacement cost and a non-refundable service fee if the items/parts are not returned within one week.
 Returning equipment by mail (UPS, etc.) is strongly discouraged.
 If a borrower chooses to have anything delivered by mail or any other means, they assume full responsibility for loss and/or damage to equipment.

 Borrowers who need to use equipment beyond the due date can extend the checkout, depending on availability.
 Renewal requests can be made by phone or in person before the checkout is overdue.
 Checkouts can be renewed up to three times.

 Reservation of Equipment

 Equipment may be reserved up to a month ahead of time.
 Reservations are not guaranteed due to the possibility of late returns or damaged equipment.
 We make every attempt to fill reservations, including making substitutions.
 Any equipment not picked up within an hour of the reserved time may be loaned out to another borrower.
 High use equipment cannot be reserved more than two weekends in a row.

 An extended loan allows the borrower to keep equipment for up to one full quarter.
 Student requests require written justification.
 Quarter long requests should be submitted by the second week of each quarter.
-Students wanting to borrow equipment over an academic break must also submit proof of registration and payment of tuition for the following quarter.
+Students wanting to borrow equipment over an academic break must also submit proof of registration, payment of tuition for the following quarter, and approval from faculty.
 Media Loan may approve or deny requests based on demands and availability of equipment.
 The borrower is responsible for renewing equipment already checked out.

 Using Equipment for Incompletes